HR Tip of the Week

 New Jersey

 All employers must give written notice to employees who may be eligible for the federal and/or New Jersey EITC each year.
 The notice must be provided between January 1 and February 15.
-The required notice is available on the New Jersey state website.
+The required notice will be available on the New Jersey state website.
 Employers must notify employees, ages 18 and over, whom they know or reasonably believe may be eligible for the federal credit and/or NJ EITC, based on each employee’s prior year wages.

 Oregon